autorope/donkeydocs/docs/guide/robot_sbc/setup_raspberry_pi.md

 - [iOS](https://apps.apple.com/app/robocar-controller/id1508125501)
 - [Android](https://play.google.com/store/apps/details?id=com.robocarLtd.RobocarController)

-Make sure your car is connected to the same network as your Pi.
+Make sure your phone is connected to the same network as your Pi (if it won't connect, try turning off your cell data).
 Fire up the mobile app and you can search your car using the mobile app.

 For further information of using the app, check the [instruction here](../mobile_app.md).